Skip to main content

 Weekly Columns and Op-Eds

 Over 80 million acres of forests in the United States are overgrown and undermanaged, primarily due to burdensome federal regulations.
 These conditions are the kindling to the wildfires that ravage our lands every year, a challenge Central Washington is certainly no stranger to.
+For far too long, the federal government has cast massive, one-size-fits-all rules and regulations on forest management and put those that deal with disasters at a serious disadvantage.
+That is all beginning to change now.

 Issues: Wildfires and Forest Management